kwabenadarkwa/Agean/README.md

 - [x] add json file and refactor pipeline to test for particular video levels
 - [x] verify that the batch pipeline works how it should
 - [x] refactor the pipeline to use the youtube object instead of the link
-  - would be needed when it comes to the gathering of data
 - [x] refactor the main to use command line flags when starting to make it easier to test between different levels
 - [x] make it such that we can use a particular pipeline based on level passed in the flag
 - [x] add an event for dealing with the LLM